[Supervised by a doctor] How to improve fatty liver?

 2-2.
 Exercise therapy effective in improving fatty liver

-Specifically, taking the stairs instead of the elevator or raising and lowering your heels while brushing your teeth will help you use the muscles in your lower body more efficiently.
-This is recommended for those who want to increase their basal metabolic rate and aim for a body that burns fat more easily
+Specifically, taking the stairs instead of the elevator or raising and lowering your heels while brushing your teeth will allow you to use your lower body muscles more efficiently.
+This is recommended for those who want to increase their basal metabolism and aim for a body that burns fat more easily.

 Also, if you commute by train, you can incorporate aerobic exercise into your commute by simply walking one station.
 Be mindful of exercise and incorporate it into your daily life